 I proposed a novel automatic ontology generation system for web-based audio signal processing applications in collaborative work.
 I worked with BBC Research and Development to build mood-based music recommendation systems in the TSB funded Making Musical Mood Metadata project, and collaborated with researchers from the Finnish Centre of Excellence in Interdisciplinary Music Research on creating semantic mood models for music.
 I collaborated with the French vocal group VoXP to create the Mood Conductor system that enables audiences to interact with performers in live improvised music using a Psychological model of mood and mobile technology.
 I contributed to several work threads and work packages on Audio Commons and FAST.
 For more details on recent works see my research pages.

 I was general chair of ACM (in-coop.)
 Audio Mostly 2017 conference and papers co-chair and led the local organising committee of the 53rd AES International conference on Semantic Audio, co-organised by Queen Mary University and the Fraunhofer Institute.
 I'm guest editor of the Journal of the Audio Eng.
 Soc.
-(JAES) Special Issue on Participatory Sound And Music Interaction Using Semantic Audio.
+(JAES), for example, Special Issue on Participatory Sound And Music Interaction Using Semantic Audio (2018), and Special Issue on the Internet of Sounds (2020) as well as Special Issue of the Journal of Web Semantics (JWS) on Semantic Technologies in the Creative Industries and Applied Sciences Special Issue Deep Learning for Applications in Acoustics: Modeling, Synthesis, and Listening (2019).
 I am Co-Investigator of several collaborative research projects, and a member of the IEEE, AES, ACM and BCS.
 I'm also a member of the Audio Mostly steering committee and recepient of the AES citation award.